What Changed

 Installers who capture consistent room-by-room evidence early can add air-to-air jobs without increasing admin overhead, and keep MCS audits smooth when the standards land.

-Think of the survey pack as insurance: if standards tighten, a thorough pack can still pass because it already contains the information a reviewer is likely to request.
+Think of the survey report as insurance: if standards tighten, a thorough report can still pass because it already contains the information a reviewer is likely to request.

 It also reduces internal friction.
 When your designers and installers trust the survey data, you can move from quote to install without debates about missing room context.